Adrjanjan/FireVox/README.md

 # FireVox
 Fire simulation based on voxel models of buildings

+The project was developed on Ubuntu 20.04, it should run on other UNIX systems without an issue but for best compatibility try Ubuntu.

 # Verification Tests
 Tests are present under `worker/src/test/kotlin/pl/edu/agh/firevox/worker/physics/verification` Each test is separate unit, everything is set up so that whole architecture required for running verification test